 Default can occur immediately after a missed payment or months later, as the exact timeline will depend on your loan terms and state or federal laws.

-Some people knowingly default on loans when they're unable or unwilling to make payments.
-Others may unintentionally default because they don't realize they owe the money or don't receive late-payment notices because they recently moved or changed their contact information.
+Some people might knowingly default on loans when they’re unable or unwilling to make payments.
+Others may unintentionally default because they don’t realize they owe the money.
+Sometimes people don’t receive late-payment notices, because they recently moved or changed their contact information.

-There are also unique consequences associated with certain types of loans.
-For example, if you have a federal student loan in default, you may not be eligible for additional federal student loans, or federal loan options like deferment, forbearance or alternative repayment plans.
+There are also unique circumstances associated with certain types of loans.
+For example, if you have a federal student loan in default, you may not be eligible for additional federal student loans, federal loan options like deferment and forbearance, or alternative repayment plans.
 However, unlike some other types of debt, you may be able to rehabilitate your federal student loan, get it out of default and get back on a repayment plan.

-The options you have to prevent a defaulted loan will also depend on the loan type and your particular circumstances.
+The options you have to avoid defaulting on a loan will also depend on the loan type and your circumstances.

-Looking again at federal student loans, if you're having trouble making on-time payments on your federal student loans, there are certain options you may be able to take before defaulting.
+For example, if you’re having trouble making on-time payments on your federal student loans, there are certain options you may be able to take before defaulting.
 One option may be temporarily halting payments without a penalty by going into deferment or forbearance.

 In all cases, understanding the terms of your loan and the implications of a default should help you weigh your options for determining your best next step.

 Defaults can negatively affect your credit, which could in turn affect your ability to take out loans or enter other types of credit contracts in the future.
-How you prevent or resolve a default depends on the lender, the type of loan, and your particular circumstances, but communication is often key.
+How you prevent or resolve a default depends on the lender, the type of loan and your particular circumstances, but communication is often key.
 Face the issues head on, and you may be able to find a solution that works for both parties.